Policies

 The Library welcomes unrestricted monetary donations for use in building the collection.
 Donors should be directed to the Library Director.
 If a donor wishes to specify a part of the collection the donation should be used for, he or she will be referred to the appropriate selector for discussion.
 Memorial gifts that have been specified for use in developing the collection will be recognized with book plates.
 The Library is not required to accept monetary donations that are restricted to the acquisition of specific titles.

-Replacement of Lost/Damaged Materials
+Replacement of Lost/Damaged Materials by Patrons

 Withdrawal of Materials

 The health of any library collection depends on periodic deselection, or “weeding.”
-It is the responsibility of each selector to assess on a regular basis the the collection under his or her oversight in order to weed out superfluous items.
+It is the responsibility of each selector to assess on a regular basis the collection under his or her oversight in order to weed out superfluous items.
 Criteria for weeding include, but are not limited to, condition, duplication within the collection, circulation (or lack thereof), accuracy, and timeliness.
 At no time will a title be removed from the collection for ideological reasons.

-Reconsideration on Materials
+Reconsideration of Materials

 Should the complainant not be satisfied with the response of the Library Director, he or she may appeal the matter to the Board of Trustees.
+The decision of the Board of Trustees will be final.

-Library Bill of Rights
+Attachment A Library Bill of Rights

 The American Library Association affirms that all libraries are forums for information and ideas, and that the following basic policies should guide their services.

-2. Libraries should provide materials and information presenting all points of view on current and historical issues.
+II.
+Libraries should provide materials and information presenting all points of view on current and historical issues.
 Materials should not be proscribed or removed because of partisan or doctrinal disapproval.

 III.
 Libraries should challenge censorship in the fulfillment of their responsibility to provide information and enlightenment.